 The importance of the interdependence between human, animal, and planetary health is gaining traction as a key principle of public health policy.
 One example is the One Health concept.
 Formally introduced around 2004, the One Health concept is an approach that advances an interdisciplinary, multi-sectoral strategy to optimize health for people, animals, and our shared planet.

-However, the One Health approach does not adequately reflect the principle of justice or rights-based approaches, including respect for the intrinsic value of people and animals.
+However, the One Health approach does not adequately reflect the principles of justice or primary prevention.

 One of our public policy priorities is to ensure that a Just One Health approach is reflected in the policy recommendations of intergovernmental organizations such as the World Health Organization and the United Nations Environment Program.
-Additionally, we are working to ensure that the Sustainable Development Goals include a Just One Health approach centered on rights, health, and wellbeing.
+Additionally, we work to ensure that the Sustainable Development Goals include a Just One Health approach centered on rights, health, and wellbeing.

 Through tactical research, direct outreach, coalition building, and advocacy-oriented scholarship, we also work with leaders to ensure that Just One Health approach is incorporated in federal policy.
 One example is US legislation that focuses on the prevention of future pandemics by banning certain forms of animal trafficking.
 The Preventing Future Pandemics Act would direct the State Department to work with international partners to close down wildlife markets and trade.
 We bolster these efforts and also call upon policymakers to go further by addressing the pandemic potential that is created in factory farms, slaughterhouses, and other food production industries that exploit people and animals.
 Additionally, we advocate for an end to public funding streams that maintain these exploitative systems through subsidies, export assistance, and regulatory exemptions.